PB✓

 Print and digital — two crafts, one designer

 The physical and technical realities that govern each medium.
 Print fundamentals (paper stock, print method, color spec, bleed, resolution, color profile, fonts, PDF/X).
 Digital fundamentals (pixel density, file budgets, sRGB, web fonts, responsive, touch targets, accessibility).
-Working with Lagos printers, and why the same brand exists differently in RGB and CMYK.
+Working with New York printers, and why the same brand exists differently in RGB and CMYK.

 7. 07